Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/creating-an-addon.md

 ## Using the standard OWML Template

-If you'd like the ability to use custom scripts, then you'll want to make a typical Outer Wilds mod and make sure to include the support for New Horizons.
+If you'd like the ability to use custom scripts, then you'll want to make a typical Outer Wilds mod while making sure to include support for New Horizons.
 This will require Visual Studio and is a little more complicated, but will give you far more power over your mod.

 Follow the [OWML Getting Started Guide](https://owml.outerwildsmods.com/guides/getting_started.html).
 However, when following the project creation wizard, make sure to tick the "Use New Horizons" checkbox when it shows up.